kulny/visual-editor/MIGRATING.md

 ## Update Imports

-If you are using a decent IDE you should be able to autoimport the required files by using the context menu or pressing the autoimport hotkey.
+If you are using a decent IDE you should be able to auto-import the required files by using the context menu or pressing the auto-import hotkey.

 Before:
 `import 'package:flutter_quill/flutter_quill.dart';`